bigchaindb/bigchaindb/docs/source/clusters-feds/set-up-a-federation.md

-# Set Up and Run a Federation
+# Set Up a Federation

-This section is about how to set up and run a BigchainDB _federation_, where each node is operated by a different operator.
+This section is about how to set up a BigchainDB _federation_, where each node is operated by a different operator.
 If you want to set up and run a BigchainDB cluster on AWS (where all nodes are operated by you), then see [the section about that](deploy-on-aws.html).

 ## Initial Checklist